Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Instant

 </div>

 With a short prayer, you grant a brief respite from the fury of the world.
-Make a Presence attack against a creature of your choice within range.
+Make a special attack against Presence against a creature of your choice within range.
 If you hit, grant them 6 + Presence absorption and apply 2 stacks of pacified.

 ### Curse of Mercy - Miracle